algorythmics/RheaPlayer/libs/readme.rst

  git subtree push --prefix=libs/pdpp https://github.com/algorythmics/pdpp.git master

-The deprecated script get_libs.sh is placed in here to fetch or update the latest from github repos.
+A deprecated script `get_libs.sh` is placed in here to fetch or update the latest from github repositories.

 External libraries
 ..................

-needed: iemlib, zexy
+needed: "iemlib", "zexy"
-recommended: cyclone for midifiles
+recommended: "cyclone" if playing midifiles

-Note: Also deken can be used to download external libraries in here.
+Note: Use deken (menu->help->find externals) to download external libraries locally and place them in here if not installed on your system.

 mfg
- winfried
+ Winfried